Jhaser/Jhaser/README.md

 - 👋 Hi, I’m @JhaserBeans
-- 👀 I’m interested in front-end web dev, mobile app dev, learning new methods and ways to be efficient!
+- 👀 I’m interested in web and mobile app development, cloud services, and cybersecurity.
-- 🌱 I’m currently honing my skills in basic programming- HTML, CSS, JavaScript, C#, AGILE, SCRUM.
+- 🌱 I’ve created projects using HTML, CSS, JavaScript, C# (ASP.NET), Python for ML and Java (Springboot).
 - 💞️ Will be updating my projects soon!

 <!---